hackclubnmit/workshops/002-NOV-27-2019/README.md

+# Display news and weather data using APIs

 1.)
 Clone the first static webpage files: index.html and style.css

 2.)
 Now here you can edit the files as you require.